Barry Minter

-Barry Antoine Minter (born January 28, 1970) is an American former professional football linebacker in the National Football League (NFL) for the Chicago Bears and Cleveland Browns.
-He played college football at the University of Tulsa.
+Barry Antoine Minter (born January 28, 1970) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Chicago Bears and Cleveland Browns.
+He played college football for the Tulsa Golden Hurricane.

 Early life

 Minter attended Mount Pleasant High School, where he lettered in football, basketball and track.
 As a junior, he earned All-state honors in the pole vault.
 As a senior, he received All-district honors in football and basketball.

 While playing for the Tigers football team, Barry would often play tuba, in uniform, with the Goin' Gold Tiger Marching Band at halftime during games.

 He accepted a football scholarship from the University of Tulsa, where he was redshirted as a freshman.
 Although he was recruited as a safety, he was converted into a linebacker in 1989.
 He was a backup during his first two seasons and underwent arthroscopic surgery on his left knee in 1990.